 Physicians must report the following events within 24 hours of their occurrence or the physician’s knowledge of the event’s occurrence via the OHPIP tile in the Member Portal:

 - Death within the premises;

 - Death within 10 days of a procedure performed at the premises;

-- Any procedure performed on wrong patient, site or side; and/or
+- Any procedure performed on the wrong patient, site or side;

-- An unscheduled treatment of a patient in a hospital within 10 days of the procedure performed at a premise;
+- An unscheduled treatment of a patient in a hospital within 10 days of the procedure performed at a premises;

-- A cardiac or respiratory problem during the patient’s stay at the OHP;
+- A cardiac or respiratory event during the patient’s stay at the OHP;

 - An allergic reaction; and/or